chendaniely/chendaniely.github.io/_posts/2015-02-05-open-sourcing-a-python-project.md

 `python setup.py install`

 This is why virtual environments are really helpful.

-You won't have to worry about cluttering the base Python distribution and modules with your 'test' code.
+1. You won't have to worry about cluttering the base Python distribution and modules with your 'test' code.
+1. You can test your code before uploading it to PyPI (or anywhere else).
+This is really helpful becuase PyPI requires you to have a `tag`.
+Doing a local install allows you to workout any potential bugs before submitting a release so you won't have to have 15 release numbers for your first release.